Healthy Homes Assessment Kotemaori

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to ensure their Kotemaori rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties are required to be fully compliant by 1 July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords must make sure that their Kotemaori rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals must be fully conforming by the 1st July 2024.

-We will evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we’ll advise you or your property manager about the tasks which needs to be done and offer the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager of any tasks needed to be completed. requirements to be completed and provide the report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes relevant fines.
+Inability to meet the standards under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of as much as $7,200 and additional healthier homes related fines.

-We’re completely independent assessors of rental properties as well as fully qualified for both Healthy Homes and Homefit.
+Our company is fully independent assessors of rental properties, as well as fully qualified to assess both Healthy Homes and Homefit.

 Call Now 0800 894 138